yakubin/lunafuck/README.md

 # lunafuck
-## X86-32 brainfuck compiler for SUS systems
+## X86-32 brainfuck compiler for Linux

 It directly generates an elf file (no assembly, no linking).